 What If I Get a Bootloop?

 Though the procedure described here has been tested by many (including myself) and both methods are working fine, I do not guarantee 100% success in all cases.
-It also depends how you do things at your end.
-In case your phone it stuck on the Samsung logo after installing the Kernel, do this:
+It also depends on how you do things at your end.
+In case your phone is stuck on the Samsung logo after installing the Kernel, do this:

 Pull out the battery and place it back after 30 seconds.
 Download the latest official firmware and install it using Odin.
-For a detailed guide Click Here.